-Responsibilities of Planning and Design Services' Historic Preservation and Urban Design team:
+Responsibilities of the Historic Preservation and Urban Design Team:

 Provides guidance and assistance to citizens and business owners in relation to Louisville Metro's preservation and design overlay ordinances